raeesapps/LearningBacklog/README.md

 ## In Progress [max 3]
 Data-Oriented Programming

-The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change

 Infrastructure as Code: Dynamic Systems for the Cloud Age

 ## Books [max 4]